 CFSIC has renewed its efforts in the area of public outreach in the past twelve months.
-Among many outreach initiatives, we have:
+Among many outreach initiatives, the Superintendent has:

-- instituted and continue to maintain an active Facebook page - added a second Superintendent's video update - retained Kevin Miller, a well-respected concrete specialist, to write a series of eight white papers on the causes of the crumbling foundations crisis; in addition, in November we will require mandatory retraining of all CFSICcertified home inspectors in order to redouble our efforts to provide timely visual inspections to affected homeowners - continued our press release efforts to keep the public informed of our activities
+- met with condominium associations, planned unit development organizations, and other citizen groups to promote the program and educate claimants as to the extent of the crisis and the CFSIC solution; the Superintendent has also been pleased to receive more than fifty phone calls and emails from registered claimants with helpful and constructive suggestions about how to improve the claims management process as well as reach citizens who may not be fully aware of the extent of the crisis; - continued to maintain an active Facebook page; - begun the planning for an eventual third video update; - continued to retain Kevin Miller a well-respected concrete specialist, to write a series of eight white papers on the causes of the crumbling foundations crisis; in addition, in December we will require mandatory retraining of all CFSICcertified home inspectors in order to redouble our efforts to provide timely visual inspections to affected homeowners; - continued our press release efforts to keep the public informed of our activities.